kartikk221/hyper-express/docs/Response.md

 # Response
-Below is a breakdown of the `response` object made available through the route/middleware handler(s).
+Below is a breakdown of the `Response` component which is an extended `Writable` stream matching official Node.js specification.
 Most [ExpressJS](https://github.com/expressjs/express) properties and methods are also implemented for compatibility.

 #### Response Properties
 | Property  | Type     | Description                |